EndangeredMassa/facile.js/README.md

 Facile
 ===

-Convention-based template engine that depends on jQuery.
+Convention-based template engine that depends on jQuery or zepto.

 Features
 ===